 Try to get between six and eight hours of sleep per night.
 If you’re using the other natural energy boosters suggested above, you’ll find this easier since reducing your caffeine intake and working out more during the day can help you fall asleep faster at night.

 Make sure you take time to unwind before turning out the lights.
 At least thirty minutes before bed, put away any work you’re doing for class and avoid the temptation to turn on Netflix.
 Being active on your computer late at night will actually make it harder for you to fall asleep, even if you’re watching a calming nature documentary.

 Instead, try reading a book for pleasure or just listening to some relaxing music.

-If you’re still having trouble getting a full night’s rest, you can always try taking small naps throughout the day when you’re feeling especially exhausted.
+If you’re still having trouble getting a full night’s rest or struggling with college insomnia, you can always try taking small naps throughout the day when you’re feeling especially exhausted.
 That’s right, power naps really do work!
 They typically last anywhere from about 20 to 60 minutes, and in addition to helping you feel better rested, studies show they can also help you retain what you’ve been learning during your study sessions.

 Along with these natural energy boosters, you can try out some other tips that many people swear by when they’re feeling sleep deprived.
 They include focusing on breathing deeply, getting more sunlight during the day, and simply making an effort to be more positive.